 - Ecuador Project Hope — Improve Life Experiences

-ECUADOR PROJECT HOPE - A charity that is helping build and renovate schools for pre-school children in remote villages and soup kitchens for the elderly poor in Cotacachi, Ecuador
+ECUADOR PROJECT HOPE - A charity that has helped build and renovate schools for pre-school children in remote villages.
+Presently, it runs, with volunteers, a food kitchen and health care for the elderly poor in Cotacachi, Ecuador.

 © 2009 Nicolette Goff